All Confidentiality Agreements Protect Your Valuable Information

 When defining confidential information within your confidentiality agreement in Alberta, you might stipulate that this pertains to:

-- All information exchanged prior to the signing of the agreement
+All information exchanged prior to the signing of the agreement;

-- Anything marked confidential
+Anything marked confidential;

-- Any information the signing party should reasonably expect to be confidential
+Any information the signing party should reasonably expect to be confidential;

-- Information that is derived from confidential information
+Information derived from confidential information; and lastly

-- Information that is protected via security measures
+Information protected via security measures.

 There are many different ways to define confidentiality.
 Some are more ambiguous than others, and it is often necessary to use multiple definitions.
 You might even tailor your definition to refer to very specific types of information that are relevant to your business.

-Whichever definition you choose, it is recommended that you work with an Alberta business or corporate lawyer to perfect the language of your confidentiality agreement and to ensure that you are protecting yourself, and your information, legally.
+Whichever definition you choose, we recommended that you work with an Alberta business or corporate lawyer to perfect the language of your confidentiality agreement and to ensure that you are protecting yourself, and your information, legally.
 An experienced attorney can help you to identify important factors that you might be overlooking when drafting this crucial protective agreement.

-- If someone has violated a non-disclosure or confidentiality contract you had in place
+If someone has violated a non-disclosure or confidentiality contract you had in place.